Marks & Spencer: Store formats

-Full line stores
+Full-line stores

-M&S core shops typically feature a selection of the company's clothing, homeware and beauty ranges and an M&S Foodhall (formerly Simply Food).
+M&S core shops typically feature a selection of the company's clothing, homeware and beauty ranges and an M&S Food-branded food hall.
 The range of clothing sold and the space given to it depends on the location and customer demographic (an example would be that some London shops do not stock the Classic Collection, but stock Limited Edition and a full Autograph range).
 Select locations feature an M&S Café.
 The current store format was designed by Urban Salon Architects in 2009.

-Food hall (in-store)
+M&S Food

-All the St Michael Food hall supermarkets were renamed M&S Food hall when Marks & Spencer dropped the St Michael brand in 2003.
-Each M&S Foodhall sells groceries, which historically were all under the Marks & Spencer brand.
-However, in 2006 the company began selling a limited range of other brands, such as Coca-Cola and Stella Artois, without reducing the number of M&S goods they sold.
+All the St Michael Food hall supermarkets were renamed M&S Foodhall when Marks & Spencer dropped the St Michael brand in 2000.
+They sell groceries, which historically were all under the Marks & Spencer brand.
+However, in 2006 the company began selling a limited range of other brands, such as Coca-Cola and Stella Artois, without reducing the number of M&S lines they sold.
 This marked the first time in its 125-year history that Marks & Spencer had sold any brands other than its own.
 M&S introduced self-checkout tills in the food halls of a small number of trial stores in 2002.
 Self-service checkouts were implemented in the general merchandise sections in three trial stores in 2006.
+The M&S £10 meal deal was introduced in the late 2000s and included chimichurri beef steak, aromatic half duck, or fillet of fish.
+In 2018 the price was increased to give the customer a choice of prosecco, red wine, or white wine.